Kunlong1994/lab3/Lab-03.md

 **b.
 Upload your merged code to your lab report repository and link to it here.**

-## Optional.
-Graphic Display
+## Optional Part E. Graphic Display

 <img src=https://cdn-shop.adafruit.com/1200x900/338-03.jpg alt="LCD display" width=400>

 Since you've learned to hook up sensors via I2C, we can also use this serial communication protocol to add displays that use less pins than the 16x2 display we previously used.
 In your kit is a graphical LCD display with a level shifter, and instructions to hook it up and get it running are [here](https://www.adafruit.com/product/338).

-## Part D. Logging values to the EEPROM and reading them back
+## Part F. Logging values to the EEPROM and reading them back

 ### 1. Reading and writing values to the Arduino EEPROM
 The sample code in `File->Examples->EEPROM` shows functions from the [Arduino EEPROM Library](https://www.arduino.cc/en/Reference/EEPROM) to write and read values to Arduino's EEPROM.
 This [modified version of the SwitchState code](code/SwitchState2.zip) employs these functions in three different states.
 Try it out.